Poverty Creek day-use area

 - At the next track intersection, veer left and continue to the Poverty Creek camping area.

 - A vehicle access permit must be purchased.
 Display the permit on your windscreen before driving in the recreation area.
 24hr number plate surveillance cameras in use.
 Please ensure vehicle registration details are correct on your permit.
+For more information see:

 - Two-wheel-drive (2WD) vehicles, trail bikes and motorbikes are prohibited from obtaining a vehicle access permit and entering the Bribie Island Recreation Area.